 Checking Stakes and Guards

 Platipus anchors occasionally need further maintenance after the first high winds.
 A crack appearing between the rootball and the surrounding garden soil is a sign your anchoring system may be loose, and if the tree is moving in the wind it may need tightening up.
-However, don't be alarmed unless it has shifted and is slighty crooked, as minor movement in the rootball may not need any remedial action.
-If a Platipus overhead guying was used it can also be tightened up by rotating the ratchets using a special tool.
+However, don't be alarmed unless it has shifted and is slightly crooked, as minor movement in the rootball may not need any remedial action.
+If a Platipus overhead guying was used, it can also be tightened up by rotating the ratchets using a special tool.
 Adjustments to Platipus anchors usually require a service call.